Skip to main content

 2. Select the Labels, Tags & Sorting tab.

-3. Add one or more labels separated by a comma (,).
+3. Add one or more labels separated by a comma (,) in Labels.

 4. Select Save.

-Once you've created a label(s), the Labels button appears in the Overview tab of the Exports page and you can filter your exports:
+Once you've created a label(s), the Labels dropdown appears in the Exports Overview page, and you can search for your exports with particular labels:

-Export Tags let you distinguish column titles for each exported product by applying a custom export tag to each row of your export file.
+Export Tags let you distinguish attribute titles for each exported item.

 2. Select the Labels, Tags & Sorting tab.